-In task 1, the candidate will be assessed on their ability to summarize and describe the visual representation accurately and appropriately, use a range of vocabulary and grammar structures to express their ideas effectively and organize the report in a clear and logical manner.
+In task 1, the candidate will be assessed on their ability to summarize and describe the visual representation accurately and appropriately, use a range of vocabulary and grammar structures to express their ideas effectively and organize the report clearly and logically.
+Read the complete article to learn more about the useful words for IELTS Writing Task 1.

 Here are some useful words and phrases you can use in IELTS Writing Task 1 to help you accurately describe the visual representation and demonstrate your writing skills: